groenborg/MessageIntegrationProject/README.md

 **Solution**
 A solution could be to make the banks more verbose and let extra information slip through.
 That way we can send the extra information the aggregator needs and remove the coupling.

+##Quirks
+The whole setup is not ideal.
+There are many scenarious and funny faults in the system that was hard to find and produced outcomes that showed the code wasn't tested properly, and made it difficult to create a generic parsing system and message conventions.

+#####SSN fault
+sending SSN to the cphbusiness banks produced some funny errors.
+The ssn seemes to be casted to an int on their service, so following the services' own ssn convention, with 10 characters, we cannot use ssn' with people being born on days above 21.
+So people who were born later than the 21th in a month.. bad for you guys.
+Also if you were born before the 10th in a month so you number would have a 0 as the first character, we also get an error.

+##### the '-' fault
+There were also inconsistencies in the format of the ssn.
+Some of the services required the ssn to be formatted like this:
+`xxxxxx-xxxx` but other required the format to be like this: `xxxxxxxxxx`.
+That also affected the design

 ####Link to RuleBase Service
 https://github.com/Robertelving/RuleBaseService